 Most people are about as happy as they make up their minds to be.

-The problem is, the quote they used clearly has a modifier that states that happiness isn’t a choice for everyone: most.
+The problem is that the quote they used clearly has a modifier that states that happiness isn’t a choice for everyone: most.
 If it’s a choice, then it wouldn’t be most, it would be everyone.
 Not everyone is in a position where they can just change their perspective on their situation to find happiness.
 A lot of us have mental health issues, for example.

 The flip side to saying “happiness is a choice” is that having a mental health condition would also be a choice.
 If mental illness isn’t a choice, then happiness isn’t a choice either.
 And if you think mental illness is a choice, then you need to learn more about mental health.